RepRapLtd/Infinite-Z-Beam/README.md

 It would also allow a beam of beams to be printed.
 Because it needs no support, this beam design could be used as the struts of a much bigger beam in the same pattern.
 This would make a fractal beam...

-The Python program and all the other files for this project are in [our Github repository here](https://github.com/RepRapLtd/Infinite-Z-Beam).
+The Python program that makes the beams in FreeCAD is in the **Software** directory of this repository.

 It has not escaped our attention that beams of this sort would be ideal components for building a [RepRap](https://reprap.org/wiki/RepRap) infinite-Z belt printer.